dgroomes/tada/tada-over-engineered/README.md

 * DONE Implement actual "UI instructions" from the gRPC server to the test-client.
 E.g. "update a text box"
 * DONE Stream the UI instructions from the gRPC server
+* DONE Update and delete UI elements via instructions
+* Create an element via instructions
 * Create a countdown clock via UI instructions
+* Can a single streaming rpc send different message types?
+If not, then can message types be extended with sub-types?
+* Does gRPC support high numbers of concurrent connections?
+If so, then I should model each UI element with it's own stream.
+That would be pretty wild.
+Doesn't seem like a good idea, but again, lets' over-engineer it.
+* Extract the UI instructions logic into its own module.
+It should be abstracted and de-coupled from gRPC.
+It should be written so that's easy to write unit tests for and so that the unit tests execute quickly.
+Coupling the UI instruction logic with gRPC would require starting a gRPC server and client just to test it, which would be slow.

 ## Materials Referenced